FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 `allowList`: A list of users emails or phone numbers.
 If specified, this will validate to ensure only selected users can accept the specified terms.

-`customAttributes`: A key/value list of unique properties for the terms Firestore document.
+`noticeType`: A key/value list of unique properties for the terms Firestore document.
 An example, would be to add unique roles such as `publisher/consumer`

 ## Auth claims (optional)